oruk listens to the world's broadcasts so you don't have to

 Existing news APIs aggregate the text web — they miss the broadcast layer where breaking stories actually start.
 Radio, TV, and the official agency feeds usually break a story first, sometimes by an hour or more, but most APIs simply don't listen to those layers; we do, and we corroborate them across independent broadcasters before publishing anything as a story.

 The second principle: we never publish a single-source claim as if it were corroborated.
-The corroboration count next to a story is the count of independent sources that said the same thing in their own words; two republished AP wires count once, two original radio reports from different broadcasters count twice.
-That number is auditable on every story page.
+The source evidence attached to each story shows which independent sources said the same thing in their own words; republished wire copy is treated differently from original radio reports.
+The evidence is auditable on every story page.

 What does oruk believe about news quality?